mcneel/computeclient_py/docs/NurbsCurve.rst

    :return: NURBS curve approximation of an arc on success
    :rtype: rhino3dm.NurbsCurve
+.. py:function:: CreateHSpline(points, multiple=False)

+   Construct an H-spline from a sequence of interpolation points

+   :param list[rhino3dm.Point3d] points: Points to interpolate
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :rtype: rhino3dm.NurbsCurve
+.. py:function:: CreateHSpline1(points, startTangent, endTangent, multiple=False)

+   Construct an H-spline from a sequence of interpolation points and optional start and end derivative information

+   :param list[rhino3dm.Point3d] points: Points to interpolate
+   :param rhino3dm.Vector3d startTangent: Unit tangent vector or Unset
+   :param rhino3dm.Vector3d endTangent: Unit tangent vector or Unset
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :rtype: rhino3dm.NurbsCurve
 .. py:function:: CreateFromCircle(circle, degree, cvCount, multiple=False)

    Create a uniform non-ratonal cubic NURBS approximation of a circle.